I Was Assaulted At Work – Can I Claim Compensation?

 If you’re making a claim for injuries you suffered after being assaulted at work, we recommend getting help from a solicitor who has previous experience handling assault at work claims.
 One of our advisors could connect those who have a valid case with one of our solicitors.
 Additionally, they may offer to work with you on a No Win No Fee basis with a Conditional Fee Agreement.

 When working with a solicitor on a No Win No Fee basis, you won’t have to pay any upfront legal fees.
 You also don’t have to pay your solicitor for their services if your claim fails.
 Instead, a success fee is paid to your solicitor should your claim prove to be a success.
-The success fee is taken from your compensation as a small percentage.
-But this is limited by a legal cap.
+The success fee is deducted from the total compensation award, at a legal maximum of 25%.

 For more advice on making a claim if you have been assaulted at work and the compensation you could receive for your injuries, you can contact our team.
 Our friendly advisors are available 24/7 to help answer your questions and offer you free advice.